mcp-businessmap

 • Card Tools: General tools for managing and interacting with cards.

-• Column Tools: Interact with and manage columns within boards.
+• Column Tools: Interact and manage columns within boards.

-• Lane Tools: Interact with and manage lanes within boards.
+• Lane Tools: Interact and manage lanes within boards.

 • System Tools: Monitor server health, version information, and environment configuration.